Our Priorities & Progress

 Clarify system-level pathways by analyzing regulatory, payer, and health system requirements that shape whether off-patent drugs can be evaluated, approved, and used in routine care.

-Working With Reboot Rx
+Working with Reboot Rx

 We partner with clinicians, researchers, health system leaders, and philanthropic funders to help move affordable cancer treatments toward clinical use.
-We contribute systematic evidence synthesis, rigorous prioritization, and independent analysis to help partners identify promising generics, and what would be needed to evaluate them in practice.